openreferral/open211-miami-data-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This Rails application is an API that:

+* connects to the remote 211 Miami SQL Server
+* queries the data and saves them as CSVs
+* utilizes the HSDS Transformer to transform those CSVs into HSDS-compliant CSVs, generates a datapackage.json file based on the output CSVs, and zip the json file and data files into one datapackage.zip
+* exposes that zip via a web API

+## Installation
+Clone this repo locally.

+Run `bundle install`

-* System dependencies
+### System dependencies
+See the `.ruby-version` for the required ruby version.

+You should have MS SQL Server installed (directly or via Docker), and a way to access that server (e.g. FreeTDS).
+See this tutorial if you are on a Mac: https://www.microsoft.com/en-us/sql-server/developer-get-started/ruby/mac/step/2.html

-* Configuration
+### Configuration

-* Database creation
+### Database creation

-* Database initialization
+### Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Running the tests

-* Deployment instructions
+## Deployment

-* ...